29988122/Fate-Grand-Order_Lua/README.md

 eg:
 Skill_Command = "x13"
-Exchange starting member 1 with sub-memeber 3
+Exchange starting member 1 with sub-member 3
 ```
 You are able to mix the Order Change command with normal autoskill command:
 ```